 -

-The child learns to focus
+The child is learning to focus

-Warning signs that require immediate eye examination:
+Warning signs that require an immediate ophthalmological check-up:

 -